 In addition, the October 2022 flood has also had an impact on market availability.
-Strathbogie Shire Council, pivoted our focus to flood recovery early, awarding a number of tenders at the February 2023 Council Meeting to complete flood repairs.
+Strathbogie Shire Council pivoted to focus on flood recovery early and awarded a number of tenders at the February 2023 Council Meeting to complete flood repairs.